Mutiny (1952 film)

-Mutiny is a 1952 American Technicolor adventure film directed by Edward Dmytryk and starring Mark Stevens, Angela Lansbury and Patric Knowles.
-The picture was produced by the King Brothers Productions and based on a story by Hollister Noble; the two parties had previously collaborated on Drums in the Deep South.
+Mutiny (styled as Mutiny! in some marketing materials) is a 1952 American Technicolor adventure film directed by Edward Dmytryk and starring Mark Stevens, Angela Lansbury and Patric Knowles.
+The film was produced by the King Brothers Productions and the plot is based on a story by Hollister Noble, who had written the source material for the King Brothers' Drums in the Deep South (1951).

 Plot

-As the War of 1812 breaks out between the United States and Britain, Captain James Marshall is asked to undertake a mission of running the blockade of the US coast being operated by the British, for to collect a war loan in gold obtained from private citizens in France.
-The purpose of the loan is to assist a build up the fledgling US fleet against the British Navy.
+During the War of 1812, Captain James Marshall undertakes a mission to operate a blockade of the American coastline and collect a war loan in gold from France to bolster the fledgling American fleet against the British Navy.

-Marshall asks Ben Waldridge, a former Royal Navy captain who was cashiered by the Navy, to be his First Officer on board the Concord which is purported to be fastest ship the United States has.
-Waldridge helps Marshall by pulling a crew together that consists mostly of his loyal former gun crew and is led by two men: Hook (has a hook for one of his hands), and Redlegs.
-They both make the assumption that Waldridge will be their captain and are a bit surprised and suspicious to learn that he won't be.
+Marshall asks Ben Waldridge, a former Royal Navy captain, to be his first officer on board the Concord, purported to be fastest American ship.
+Waldridge helps Marshall by assembling a crew consisting mostly of his loyal former gun crew that is led by Hook and Redlegs.
+They are surprised and suspicious to learn that Waldridge will not be their captain.

-The crew is not made aware of the true purpose of the mission.
-However, early on the journey to France, Redlegs lowers Hook over the side of the ship in order to eavesdrop outside the window of the Captain's quarters.
-He overhears Marshall and Waldridge talking details of the $10 million in gold they are to bring back to the US.
+The crew is not told the true purpose of the mission.
+However, Redlegs lowers Hook over the side of the ship to eavesdrop outside the captain's window.
+He overhears Marshall and Waldridge discussing the $10 million in gold that they are to return to the U.S.

-Realizing that there will be gold coming on board, Hook and Redlegs immediately plot mutiny and count on Waldridge to go along with them to captain the ship just like the old days.
-They privately reveal to Waldridge that they know the purpose of the mission to France is to bring back gold.
-Surprised at what they know, he swears them to secrecy.
-But they immediately betray by telling their crew mates who then all begin to try and figure out what their individual shares will be.
+Realizing that there will be gold coming aboard, Hook and Redlegs plot a mutiny and assume that Waldridge will participate and take command as captain.
+They reveal to Waldridge that they know the purpose of the mission.
+Waldridge swears them to secrecy, but they inform their crewmates, who each tries to determine the amount of his individual share.